-You see, Split Pea Soup (or Snert to all my Dutch friends) is a family tradition at my house.
-Somewhat predictable come the holiday season, my family would make a holiday ham for Christmas day and follow-up with Split Pea Soup just as soon as we worked through the leftovers.
+Split pea soup (or Snert to all my Dutch friends) is a family tradition at my house.
+Come the holiday season, my family always makes a holiday ham (or two!) for Christmas.
+Leftovers include this split pea soup and ham and bean soup.

-Split Pea Soup, or Pea Soup, is a soup made from dried peas, usually split peas.
-With variations from many countries and cultures, Split Pea Soup may look green or yellow, come served with or without meat, and may be served thick or watery.
+Split pea soup, or pea soup, is a soup made from dried peas, usually split peas.
+Found in countless variations, split pea soup may look green or yellow, come served with or without meat, and may be served thick or watery.

-There are two versions of Split Pea Soup that I know and love- the American version and the Netherlands version.
+There are two versions of split pea soup that I know and love- the American version and the Dutch version.

-- American Split Pea Soup.
-Typically served as a smooth puree or a thinner, somewhat watery soup with visible chunks of peas, ham, or other vegetables.
+- American Split Pea Soup – Typically served as a smooth puree or a thinner, somewhat watery soup with visible chunks of split peas, ham, or other vegetables.

-- Netherlands Erwtensoep (Snert).
-Unlike the U.S. version, snert is more like a thick stew with different cuts of pork, celery, onions, carrots, and potato.
-Often, smoked sausage is added just before serving and it is traditionally served with dark rye bread.
+- Netherlands Erwtensoep (Snert) – Snert is more like a thick stew and is made with different cuts of pork, celery, onions, carrots, and potato.
+Often, smoked sausage is added just before serving.
+It is traditionally served with dark rye bread.

-Each version, the American and the Dutch, deserve their own post as they are so different.
-And, despite my heavy Dutch roots, I must admit that I prefer the watered down American version of this delicious stew.
+Each version, the American and the Dutch, deserves its own post as they are so different.
+And, despite my heavy Dutch roots, I must admit that I prefer the watered-down American version of this delicious stew.
 My husband, on the other hand, prefers the Dutch version.

 What are Split Peas?